-Social equity in cannabis industry at stake in legislative bills, licensing
+Social equity in Washington state cannabis industry at stake in legislative bills, licensing

 Dunn said he believes the social equity program, if done correctly, can improve the industry, where the amount of diversity is “almost laughable.”

-“If the social equity process is intended to help people of color get into this industry that is almost 99% white, and sets them up for success and not failure… they will give them a good starting point,” said Dunn.
+“If the social equity process is intended to help people of color get into this industry that is almost 99% white, and sets them up for success and not failure … they will give them a good starting point,” said Dunn.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.